 - The etiology of FES is not thoroughly understood.
 Research has demonstrated that tarsal elastin is significantly diminished in these patients, such that the tarsal plate of the eyelid no longer displays its customary rigidity.4 One study suggests that individuals with FES might possibly actually have underlying genetic collagen or elastin abnormalities.5

 - The precise mechanism of this disorder also remains disputed.
 The most widely held theory suggests that, because of the lid laxity and tendency of these patients to lie on their sides or in a "face-down" position, spontaneous lid eversion occurs during sleep.
 This results in mechanical abrasion of the ocular surface.
 Others have suggested that the underlying mechanism is simply poor apposition of the upper eyelid to the globe, instigating an inadequate tear distribution and subsequent desiccation of the ocular surface

 - In the majority of cases, diagnosis is made by the classic appearance and effortless or spontaneous eversion of the eyelids.
 There are few ancillary tests to consider beyond the normal ocular evaluation, though vital dye staining (e.g., sodium fluorescein, rose bengal and/or lissamine green) might possibly help to assess the severity of any associated keratopathy.

 - Treatment for FES consists primarily of lubricating the ocular surface and safeguarding the eye from nocturnal damage.
 Isotonic artificial tears, used liberally throughout the day, help to eliminate mucous debris and promote corneal healing.
 In cases of moderate or profound epitheliopathy, consider more viscous lubricants such as Systane or Refresh Liquigel on a qid basis.
 At bedtime, the patient should instill either a bland ophthalmic ointment (e.g. Tears Naturale P.M.) or mild antibiotic ointment and apply a protective eye shield, or simply tape the lids in a closed position.
-Substantial, recalcitrant cases that do not respond to primary therapy could require surgical intervention.
+Substantial, recalcitrant cases that do not respond to primary therapy may possibly require surgical intervention.
 Most commonly, this involves a lateral eyelid tightening procedure at the lateral canthus, or a horizontal lid shortening procedure by full-thickness resection of the lateral one-third of the lid margin.67 Lateral tarsorrhaphy has been suggested for noncompliant patients with severe disease.